Q39 founder Rob Magee’s barbecue philosophy: hot and fast-The Kansas City Star

 About halfway through the cooking process, the briskets are wrapped in foil, a competition technique that speeds up the cooking time but keeps the moisture in.
 “You can always add flavor, but you can never add moisture,” he says.

 Katey Magee began learning barbecue from her father while in the thick of his competition glory days.
-As a child she began competing in kid ’cue contests.
+As a child, she began competing in kids’ cue contests.
 She attended the Broadmoor Technical Center in the Shawnee Mission School District, then graduated from Dad’s alma mater, the Culinary Institute of America.

 But with the integration of technology, scratch kitchens like Q39 are a rarity these days: Yes, the Sysco supply truck pulls up to drop off potatoes — but not potato salad.
 There are no microwaves and only a very small cooler, an effort to keep the food fresh.

 The quality of ingredients matters, but so does volume: The brisket is certified black Angus beef that has been aged 35 days and cut to Magee’s specification.
 A local rancher inquired about becoming a supplier but was unable to supply 80 briskets a day.

 “Farm-to-market can’t work here,” Magee says.
 “There’s no way to keep up.”

 The Q39 kitchen is “one of the most efficient I’ve ever seen,” bar manager Jenn Tosatto says.
 Like Magee, Tosatto comes from a competition background — she has been a finalist in multiple bartending competitions while at the Rieger and Manifesto, venues built on the finest craft cocktails.